🌐 EN | πŸ‡―πŸ‡΅ JP | Last sync: 2025-11-16

 results = []

-# Run experiments with each configuration
+# Run an experiment for each configuration

 for i, config in enumerate(configs):